What are the different formats of educational group events?

 Is a specific artist available?
 And when are they available?

-All of our artists are available to book on our platform.
-If you are looking to book an event with a specific artist, once the event is confirmed/paid, we will ask you for 3 possible dates/times in Eastern and see what works best.
+All of the artists listed on our platform are available for booking.
+If you are looking to book an event with a specific artist, once the event is confirmed, we will ask you for 3 possible dates/times in Eastern and see what works best.
 Please note that for our show-themed, Cast Q&As with multiple artists, we typically book whichever lead artists are available on your preferred date and who we think will jive with the group.
 For example, for a Hamilton-themed Q&A with multiple artists, we’d send artists who have played Hamilton, Eliza, etc.

 Can we charge students for the class?